Learning Sparse Low-Threshold Linear Classifiers: Lower Bounds

+\end{theorem} This claim may seem similar to well-known uniform convergence lower bounds for classes with a bounded VC dimension \citep[see, e.g.,][Chapter 5]{AnthonyBa99}.
+However, these standard results rely on constructions with non-realizable distributions, while \thmref{thm:nouniform} asserts the existence of a realizable distribution which exhibits this lower bound.

-\end{theorem} To prove this theorem we first show two useful lemmas.
-The first lemma shows that a lower bound for the Rademacher complexity of a function class implies a lower bound on the uniform convergence of this function class.
-The derivation is similar to the proof of the upper bound in \cite{BartlettMe02}. \begin{lemma} Let $Z$ be a set, and consider a function class $F \subseteq [0,1]^Z$.
-Let $D$ be a distribution over $Z$.
-If $\rad_m(F,D) \geq \alpha$, then with probability at least $1-\delta$ over samples $S \sim D^m$,
+To prove this theorem we first show two useful lemmas.
+The first lemma shows that a lower bound on the uniform convergence of a function class can be derived from a lower bound on the Rademacher complexity of a related function class.